williamsbdev/ruby-on-rails-on-docker/README.md

     docker build -t ruby-on-rails .

     docker run --name web -p 3000:3000 ruby-on-rails bundle exec rails s -p 3000 -b '0.0.0.0'

+#### Step 4

+This results in an error though because we did not configure the PostgreSQL database connection properly.
+We need to add the following to our `config/database.yml`:

+    default: &default
+      adapter: postgresql
+      encoding: unicode
+      host: db
+      username: postgres
+      password:
+      pool: 5

+Also, instead of forcing ourselves to rebuild our container each time, we will mount our code directly into the container.

+    docker run -v "${PWD}:/myapp"--name web -p 3000:3000 ruby-on-rails bundle exec rails s -p 3000 -b '0.0.0.0'

+We encounter another error though because we are not running our PostgreSQL database container.

+    docker run --name db postgres

+    docker run --name web --link db -p 3000:3000 ruby-on-rails bundle exec rails s -p 3000 -b '0.0.0.0'